dongpd1994/drupal-connector/README.md

 # drupal-connector

 > The Drupal-connector is a helper package for calling Drupal Back-end, and more features.
+> Note: This package I made for a personal project.
+I have no intention of sharing.

 [![NPM](https://img.shields.io/npm/v/drupal-connector.svg)](https://www.npmjs.com/package/drupal-connector) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)